Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 3. Marigold (Tagetes spp.)

-orange and yellow marigolds
+A garden bed of orange and yellow marigolds (Tagetes spp.).

 As far as annual flowers go, marigolds offer one of the best bangs for the buck.
 After you put them in the ground, you can leave them alone and they’ll bloom until fall.
 Hardy and forgiving, marigolds tolerate most any soil condition and will even rebound after being nicked by the lawn mower.
 They thrive in zones 2 through 11, and while they love a sunny spot, they can tolerate some shade.
-The plants reseed themselves, so depending on your location, you may find marigolds popping up next spring.
+Marigolds reseed themselves, so depending on your location, you may find marigolds popping up next spring.
 If you’re so lucky, dig them up and move them as you see fit to enjoy them for another season.

 RELATED: 3 Reasons You Should Always Plant Marigolds in Your Garden